biga-ahk/biga.ahk/src/util/stubString.md

-This method returns an empty string.
+This method returns an empty string `""`.

 ## Returns